Perturbations and the Future Conformal Boundary: Derivations and results for a more realistic radiation component

 \ee in agreement with the $\dot{\Phi}$ equation, since of course $\Psi=\Phi$ in this case.
 We mention this to note that the $\dot{\Psi}$ equation does not go smoothly to the perfect fluid case when we switch off the anisotropic stress, as we can see from the different factors in front of the $a^2 V \left(3H^2-\Lambda\right)$ terms in \cref{eqn:pot-dot-eqns,eqn:psi-dot-eqn-pf}, i.e.\ $2/(15k)$ and $2/(3k)$ respectively.
 This is a feature of truncating the Boltzmann hierarchy at different points.

-Note a result which will be useful below is if we attempt to find an equation in $\Phi$ alone, which can parallel the second order equation for $\Phi$ given in the perfect fluid case in \cref{eqn-Phitt} and for which it was possible to find analytic solutions.
+We will now derive a useful equation in $\Phi$ alone, which can parallel the second order equation for $\Phi$ given in the perfect fluid case in \cref{eqn-Phitt} and for which it was possible to find analytic solutions.